Myth: I don’t need an investing professional. I’ll save money and my investments will do just as well if I use online brokerage services.

-Investors who use an advisor simply don’t buy and sell as often, which makes it more likely for them to reach their investment goals because they aren’t trying to time the market.
+Investors who use a professional simply don’t buy and sell as often, which makes it more likely for them to reach their investment goals because they aren’t trying to time the market.

-Take a look at some popular brokerage sites, and you’ll probably find an option offering professional advice.
-Even the folks promoting do-it-yourself investing know you’ll need some advice somewhere along the way!
+Take a look at some popular brokerage sites, and you’ll probably find an option offering professional help.
+Even the folks promoting do-it-yourself investing know you’ll need some tips somewhere along the way!

 So why not start things off under some professional guidance?
-An investment advisor will help you nail down your investment goals, identify problems and opportunities, understand future tax implications of your investments, and stay on top of new products and rules.
+An investing professional will help you nail down your goals, identify problems and opportunities, understand future tax implications of your investments, and stay on top of new products and rules.

-And, when difficult times come, like the 2007–2008 market downturn, your advisor will be there to stop you from selling in a panic, keeping you on track.
+And, when difficult times come, like the 2007–2008 market downturn, your investing pro will be there to stop you from selling in a panic, keeping you on track.

-How Do I Find A Good Investment Advisor?
+How Do I Find A Good Investing Professional?

 Need help?
 Try this free and easy way to find an investing professional in your area.